robinkshah/Encryption-Menu/README.md

 ---

 Built with ❤️ using Electron and plain JavaScript.
+Enjoy!!